Back to DWU AI Articles

 According to FAA guidance in AC 150/5100-17C, this mechanism aims to prevent double-funding by adjusting entitlements based on PFC collections.

-Section 713 Update (PL 118-63): Section 713 of the FAA Reauthorization Act of 2024 (PL 118-63, signed May 16, 2024) reduced the large hub PFC entitlement reduction from 75% to 60%, providing approximately $100 million in additional AIP funding annually for large hub airports.
-This modification improves the financial position of major hub airports by reducing the penalty for PFC adoption.
+Section 713 Update (PL 118-63): Section 713 of the FAA Reauthorization Act of 2024 (PL 118-63, signed May 16, 2024) reduced the large hub PFC entitlement reduction from 75% to 60%, providing approximately $100 million in additional AIP funding annually for large hub airports (FAA Reauthorization Act of 2024, Section 713).
+This change increases AIP funding available to major hub airports by reducing the PFC-related entitlement reduction.

 A. Competitive Allocation Framework